openworkload/swm-console-term/README.md

 The current project represents a console program that uses swmclient python package to utilize client API of the [Sky Port core daemon](https://github.com/openworkload/swm-core).
+The source code of this package can be found [here](https://github.com/openworkload/swm-console-term).

 # How to run